mikeger/e2ee-presentation/presentation.md

 - Wire is one of the pioneers of End-to-End encryption: first version released in #TODO.
 - Wire is available as the encrypted Slack replacement.

 ^ Ah yeah!
 That one.
 Wire is the fully end-to-end encrypted messenger platform.
 We are developing the secure and fun collaboration tool that you can use on all modern platforms.
 We where one of the pioneers of the E2EE.
+TODO

 ---
 # Disclaimer.